 Bits

-Image Info Toolkit II
+Image Info Toolkit III

 The IIT is a utility that automates the entry of keywords through the use of